 The term “trafficking” encompasses a few different actions.
 Trafficking can mean selling or offering to sell a controlled substance.
 It also can mean distributing a drug, packaging it for distribution, or transporting it.
 Trafficking doesn’t have to involve a monetary transaction.
 Simply giving someone a drug, or trading it to someone, also can be considered trafficking under Ohio law.

 Every defendant has a constitutional right to self-representation; however, you likely stand a much better chance at a favorable outcome with the help of an experienced Columbus defense lawyer.
-You may be concerned about the expense of an attorney, but the consequences you face if you’re convicted are likely to be much more costly in the long term and in a number of ways.
+You may be concerned about the expense of an attorney, but the consequences you face if you’re convicted are likely to be much more costly in the long term.

 Beyond the statutory penalties, a conviction means that you now have a permanent criminal record as a drug offender.
 That can be an obstacle to getting a job, renting a place to live, going to college, or getting an immigration visa or green card.